ssciwr/cookiecutter-cpp-project/README.md

   for testing and [pybind11](https://github.com/pybind/pybind11) for potential Python bindings).
 * `python_bindings`: Whether to automatically add a PyBind11-based Python binding package.
 * `pypi_release`: Whether to add an automatic PyPI deploy workflow to the CI system.
-  This is currently limited to Github Actions CI as it provides cloud-based runners all relevant platforms (Linux, MacOS, Windows).
+  This is currently limited to Github Actions CI as it provides cloud-based runners for all relevant platforms (Linux, MacOS, Windows).
 A PyPI release is automatically triggered when a release is generated in the Github UI.